alvarogarcia7/blog_source/content/articles/2016-09-28-refactoring-functional-code.markdown

  }
  ```

 These two codes do the same, but the second reads better, given that each small concept or operation has a name.
+Even the returned value, usually ``result`` has an appropiate name.
+The machine will optimize that assignment to a variable but the human reader will dig deeper only if required.

 Writing functional code should not be an excuse to forget about clean code.
 The two are independent variables.

+We have found that the second reads better than the first one, but we have reached this conclusion because we have similar values and practices.